swarajdalmia/notes/computer-architecture.md

 Computer hardware in turn can exploit these two kinds of application parallelism in four major ways:
 - Instruction-level parallelism exploits data-level parallelism at modest levels with compiler help using ideas like pipelining and at medium levels using ideas like speculative execution.
-- Vector architectures, graphic processor units (GPUs), and multimedia instruc- tion sets exploit data-level parallelism by applying a single instruction to a col- lection of data in parallel.
+- Vector architectures, graphic processor units (GPUs), and multimedia instruction sets exploit data-level parallelism by applying a single instruction to a col- lection of data in parallel.
-- Thread-levelparallelismexploitseitherdata-levelparallelismortask-levelpar- allelism in a tightly coupled hardware model that allows for interaction between parallel threads.
+- Thread-level parallelism exploits either data-level parallelism or task-level parallelism in a tightly coupled hardware model that allows for interaction between parallel threads.
 - Request-level parallelism exploits parallelism among largely decoupled tasks specified by the programmer or the operating system.

 When Flynn (1966) studied the parallel computing efforts in the 1960s, he found a simple classification whose abbreviations we still use today.